Generic Name: macitentan (MA si TEN tan)

 anemia (low red blood cells).

-FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
-Do not use macitentan if you are pregnant.
+This medicine can harm an unborn baby or cause birth defects.
+Do not use macitentan if you are pregnant or think you might be pregnant.
 Tell your doctor right away if you miss a menstrual period or think you may have become pregnant during treatment.

 You will need to have a negative pregnancy test before starting this treatment.
 You will be re-tested every month during your treatment, and 1 month after you stop taking this medicine.